Rasmusb94/DiscordMadnessboard/README.md

   <li>leave</li>
 </ul>
 <h3>Updating the Soundfiles</h3>
-I've added some sample clips but I encourage you to add your own for the best experience.
+I've added some sample clips but I encourage you to add your own for the best experience.<br>
 Make sure to cut the clips quite close to where the audio starts and naming the clips smartly for the "combo" command.